NordVPN: History

 NordVPN was established in 2012 by a group of childhood friends, with Eimantas Sabaliauskas and Tomas Okmanas at the helm.
 It presented an Android app in late May 2016, followed by an iOS app in June of the same year.
 In October 2017, it launched a browser extension for Google Chrome.
 The service launched applications for Android TV in 2018 and tvOS in 2023.
-As of February 2025, NordVPN operates 7,300 servers covering 118 countries.
+As of January 2026, NordVPN operates 8,000+ servers covering 224 countries.

 In March 2019, it was reported that NordVPN received a directive from Russian authorities to join a state-sponsored registry of banned websites, which would prevent Russian NordVPN users from circumventing state censorship.
 NordVPN was reportedly given one month to comply, or face blocking by Russian authorities.
 The provider declined to comply with the request and shut down its Russian servers on April 1.

 In September 2019, NordVPN announced NordVPN Teams, a VPN solution aimed at small and medium businesses, remote teams, and freelancers who need secure access to work resources.
 Two years later, NordVPN Teams rebranded as NordLayer and moved toward SASE business solutions.

 On October 29, 2019, NordVPN announced additional audits and a public bug bounty program.
 The bug bounty was launched in December 2019, offering researchers monetary rewards for reporting critical flaws in the service.

 In December 2019, NordVPN became one of the five founding members of the newly formed VPN Trust Initiative, promising to promote online security as well as more self-regulation and transparency in the industry.
 In 2020, the initiative announced five key areas of focus: security, privacy, advertising practices, disclosure and transparency, and social responsibility.

 In August 2020, Troy Hunt, an Australian web security expert and founder of Have I Been Pwned?, announced a partnership with NordVPN as a strategic advisor.

 In 2022, NordVPN closed its physical servers in India in response to the CERT-In's order for VPN companies to store consumers' personal data for a period of five years.

 In April 2022, NordVPN's parent company Nord Security raised $100 million in a round of funding led by Novator.
 The company's valuation reached $1.6 billion.
 In September 2023, the company grew and raised more funding, making it valued at $3 billion.

 In 2022, Surfshark and Nord Security merged under one holding company.

+In July 2024, at the request of Roskomnadzor, Apple removed NordVPN from the Russian App Store.
+The company later confirmed that it had fully exited the Russian market.

+As of 2026, Nord Security reported having over 20 million users across its products, while NordVPN accounted for approximately 15 million users.